UniMath/agda-unimath/src/synthetic-homotopy-theory/eckmann-hilton-argument.lagda.md

 [`htpy-identification-left-whisk`](https://unimath.github.io/agda-unimath/foundation.path-algebra.html#7977).
 This claim is shown in TODO (provide link).
-Thus, the 2-D descent data of `Id base` is (up to equivalence) exactly the homotopy at the heart of this construction of Eckmann-Hilton.
+Thus, the 2-D descent data of `Id base` is (up to equivalence) exactly the homotopy at the heart of this version of the Eckmann-Hilton argument.

 Recall that homotpies of type `id ~ id` automatically commute with each other via [`eckmann-hilton-htpy`](https://unimath.github.io/agda-unimath/foundation.homotopies.html#8218).
 This identification is constructed using the naturality condition of the two homotopies involved.
-Thus, in the case of `Id base`, we can see a very close correspondence between Eckmann-Hilton on 2-loops in the base type `X` and Eckmann-Hilton on the homotopies induced by said 2-loops.
+Thus, in the case of `Id base`, we can see a very close correspondence between the Eckmann-Hilton term of 2-loops in the base type `X` and the Eckmann-Hilton term of the homotopies induced by said 2-loops.

 Of course `Id base` is a special type family.
 But this idea generalizes nonetheless.
 Given a type family `B : X → UU`, any 2-loops `α β : Ω X` induce